-All right, Frenchie?’
+‘All right, Frenchie?’
 That’s how Jamie Oliver used to greet his Nantes-born head chef Gregory Marchand when they shared the kitchens at Fifteen.
-Chefs do love a bit of banter.
 Fast-forward to 2009.
 Marchand – who started cooking aged 16 and has worked everywhere from the Savoy to New York’s Gramercy Tavern – was about to launch his first solo spot and needed a name.
 And so, on April Fool’s Day of all days, Frenchie was born: a tiny restaurant, down a cobbled Parisian alley, where you can’t get a table for six months.

 Service is polished and professional, the music chilled.
 But you don’t come to Frenchie for these things.
 You come for cooking: impeccably composed modern European small plates.
 It’s one of those menus where a dish only has three ingredients listed, but when it arrives you realise it’s more like two dozen.
 In less skilled hands, this can cause confusion; here, there is only depth and sophistication.

-So we offer several hand-clapping emojis to Monsieur Marchand, a man in possession of the key ingredients for a brilliant chef.
+Several hand-clapping emojis to Monsieur Marchand, a man in possession of the key ingredients for a brilliant chef.
 1. He can take a joke.
 2. He can really, really cook.